Gabelli School of Business – Fordham University - Full-Time MBA

 Tuition for the Fordham University Full-Time MBA program tuition is $107,924.
 Students should also factor housing costs into their financial considerations.

 Full-time students are eligible for a number of need- and merit-based scholarships.
 These include the Hitachi Minority Scholarship for minority students; the Emily L. and Robert E. Smith Scholarship for female students pursuing international studies; and the Linda Perrin Taber Pollack and Roy Howard Pollack Scholarship for second-year students demonstrating academic merit and financial need.

 Additionally, full-time MBA students are eligible to apply to work for a Fordham graduate business faculty member under the Graduate Assistantship Program, receiving partial tuition payment in remuneration for their work.
 Students may work 10 hours per week per term for $3,510 in tuition remission or 20 hours per week per term for $7,020 in tuition remission.
 However, students can only participate in a maximum of six 10-hour or three 20-hour assistantships over the course of their studies, capping the total tuition remission a student may earn at $21,060.

-Applicants to the Fordham Full-Time MBA program are required to submit an online application, undergraduate and (if applicable) graduate transcripts, official GMAT or GRE scores, two professional letters of recommendation, a professional resume, two essays about their professional goals and aspirations and a $130 application fee.
+Furthermore, applicants to the Fordham full-time MBA program must submit an online application, undergraduate and (if applicable) graduate transcripts, two professional letters of recommendation, a professional resume, one required essay, and one optional essay about their professional goals and aspirations.
+They must also send a $150 application fee.

 International applicants submitting undergraduate or graduate transcripts must also submit a third-party evaluation of the transcripts.
-International applicants must also submit TOEFL or IELTS exam scores—minimum scores of 600 on the TOEFL or 7 on the IELTS—are required.
-If international students score below these cutoffs, they may be required to take the English as a Second Language (ESL) proficiency exam.
+In addition, international applicants must also submit TOEFL or IELTS exam scores—minimum scores of 100 on the TOEFL or 7 on the IELTS—are required.
+If international students score below these cutoffs, however, they will most likely need to take the English as a Second Language (ESL) proficiency exam.